GioLucero/ShopifyStore/README.md

  ```

 # Models
 Each model filters the data we want from the API.
-To do so, each model contains two initializers, (1) to initialize a set of variables for our data, and (2) to parse the JSON  6                               , using <b>SwiftyJSON</b>. <br/>
+To do so, each model contains two initializers: (1) to initialize a set of variables to store in our data model, and (2) to parse the JSON recieved from the API, using <b>SwiftyJSON</b>. <br/>

 Here is an example: